HarshBansal2k01/Cube_Frontend_Assignment/README.md

 4. Customer details include the customer name, title, address, and a 3x3 grid of 9 photos.
 5. The selected card on the left is highlighted.
 6. All pictures in the photo grid should change every 10 seconds.
 Fetch the photos from a public API.

-**Sample Design:**
-The layout and state management should be implemented using React, HTML, CSS, and TypeScript best practices.
-Ensure that component re-rendering and hooks follow all best practices and optimizations.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 ---